The strategic management of inventory

 A benchmark of US firms from the start of 2019 found the average WACC for 6000 US non-financial firms was 8.22%.
 A KPMG study from 2018 focusing just on 276 firms in the DACH region, including 26 of the DAX30, is more or less identical (7% average WACC when including financial firms).
 Note that operational costs can easily add another 10-20% on top of WACC.

 3. This often adds additional impetus to reducing EBIT effects too.
-An organisation that complacently uses large batch sizes with an assumption of low holding cost (or no sight of holding cost), when confronted with a requirement to factor in a holding cost of 20% or more, will often urgently have to address topics like SMED to avoid productivity measures being negatively impacted.
+An organisation that complacently uses large batch sizes with an assumption of low holding cost (or no sight of holding cost), when confronted with a requirement to factor in a holding cost of 20% or more, will often urgently have to address topics like SMED to avoid a negative impact on productivity.

 Would you like to receive more content like this, direct to your inbox?
 We publish white papers on a range of supply chain topics approximately once every one to two months.
 Subscribe below and we will notify you of new content.
 Unsubscribe at any time.